naddison36/logger/README.md

 The configuration in the config file can be overridden with the NODE_CONFIG environment variable. eg the following will override the logLevel in the config file to debug
 `NODE_CONFIG='{"logLevel":"debug"}'`

-see config's [Environment Variable](https://github.com/lorenwest/node-config/wiki/Environment-Variables) doco for more info
+See config's [Environment Variable](https://github.com/lorenwest/node-config/wiki/Environment-Variables) doco for more info

+## Loggly
+The subdomain is the Loggly account subdomain that was created on signup.
+The input token is the Loggly [customer token](https://www.loggly.com/docs/customer-token-authentication-token/).

+The noLogglyOnOsPlatform config allows an operating system platform not to use Loggly.
+For example, you might not want to use Loggly for your local development.
+If you are developing on a Mac OSX then the noLogglyOnOsPlatform config would be 'darwin'.
+Windows will be 'win32' and Linux will be 'linux'.